 Students may request a refund of enrollment fees as long as the student withdraws from the class during the first two weeks of class for a regular term class, or by the 10% point of the length of a short-term class.
 Refunds are not automatic.
+You must drop your class first.
 Requests for refunds must be filed by June 30 for the academic year.
 Credit balances do not carry over from one academic year to the next.